wp-plugins/razuna-media-manager/readme.txt

 Once installed and configured, this plugin transparently integrates with your WordPress blog.
 You will find a "Razuna" Tab next to your regular "Upload" and "Media Library" tab, which allows you to easily browse and choose files which are hosted on the Razuna service.

-In a future version it will also allow you to upload files to your Razuna service.

-For more information regarding Razuna checkout the Hosted (SaaS) Solution at http://www.razuna.com or check out the Open Source software at http://www.razuna.org
+For more information regarding Razuna checkout the Hosted (SaaS) Solution at http://www.razuna.com or check out the Open Source version at http://www.razuna.org

 Supports WordPress, WordPress MU and BuddyPress